alperbiceral/Malw_Dev/README.md

 # Malw_Dev
 ## C
-There are process injection, reverse shell socket connection and persistency codes separately.
+There are process injection, reverse shell socket connection, persistency and stealer codes separately.
 ### Process Injection
 Customer's security solutions may detect the suspicious Win32 functions like **VirtualAllocEx**, **WriteProcessMemory**, **CreateRemoteThread**.
 Therefore, there is another program which uses Native API versions of **OpenProcess**, **VirtualAllocEx**, **WriteProcessMemory**, **CreateRemoteThread**, **CloseHandle**.
 * OpenProcess -> NtOpenProcess